Calvin University: Student Activities Office and The Calvin Concert Series

-The Student Activities Office at Calvin plans and hosts many films, concerts, and lectures aimed to foster cultural engagement and discernment in a Christian context.
+The Student Activities Office at Calvin plans and hosts many films, concerts, and lectures to foster cultural engagement and discernment in a Christian context.
 The Student Activities Office shows a wide variety of popular and lesser-known films throughout the year.
 Admission to these films, hosted in the Covenant Fine Arts Center, is $1.

 Calvin is also notable for its extensive concert series.
 Before each concert, Calvin hosts a question and answer session with students and the artist.
 These sessions are meant to give artists a way to converse with students about their music and art.
-Calvin has hosted a variety of acts including: Fun., Switchfoot, Death Cab for Cutie, Sufjan Stevens, MuteMath, Gungor, MGMT, the Soil & the Sun, Twin Forks, Ingrid Michaelson, Home Free, Regina Spektor, Over the Rhine, Anberlin, Jon Foreman, Peter Rollins and David Bazan, Kishi Bashi, All Sons & Daughters, NEEDTOBREATHE, Shad, Miracles of Modern Science, Diego Garcia, San Fermin, The Brilliance, Delorean, Pop Scholars, Okkervil River, The Head and The Heart, The National, Julianna Barwick, Lone Bellow, The Milk Carton Kids, Lily & Madeleine, Lecrae.
+Calvin has hosted a variety of acts including: Fun., Switchfoot, Death Cab for Cutie, Sufjan Stevens, MuteMath, Gungor, MGMT, the Soil & the Sun, Twin Forks, Ingrid Michaelson, Home Free, Regina Spektor, Over the Rhine, Anberlin, Jon Foreman, Peter Rollins and David Bazan, Kishi Bashi, All Sons & Daughters, NEEDTOBREATHE, Shad, Miracles of Modern Science, Diego Garcia, San Fermin, The Brilliance, Delorean, Pop Scholars, Okkervil River, The Head and The Heart, The National, Julianna Barwick, Lone Bellow, The Milk Carton Kids, Lily & Madeleine, and Lecrae.
 The January Series also offers a wide selection of authors, singers, and musicians.

 Because of its extensive and varied concert series, the Student Activities Office has faced controversy over the years.
 In September 2010, the college canceled a concert by Canadian indie rock band, The New Pornographers.
 According to an official statement released by Calvin, the concert was cancelled after several complaints were made due to the band's name referring to pornography.
-Fun.'s advocacy of changed marriage laws when Calvin hosted them in 2012 was also met with significant controversy.
+Fun.'s advocacy of gay marriage was also met with significant controversy when Calvin hosted them in 2012.